PanoraExchange/Aptos-Tokens/README.md

 Visit [docs.panora.exchange](https://docs.panora.exchange) for detailed information on Token List.

-## Token Tags:
+## Panora Tags:

-a) Categories:
+To enhance token classification and identification, we’ve introduced a field `panoraTags` in token list response.
+This field combines categories and labels into a single parameter, providing clearer insights and context about each token's status and characteristics.
+Here’s what they represent:

+a) Categories (Tokens are segregated on Panora UI based on their category):
-- `Native`: Tokens issued directly on the chain, excluding meme tokens.
+- `Native`: Tokens that are native to the chain and issued directly on it (excludes emojicoin and meme)
+- `Emojicoin`: Tokens launched on emojicoin.fun (includes both graduated and non-graduated emojicoins).
-- `Meme`: Community-driven tokens based on trends or hype.
+- `Meme`: Tokens primarily driven by community hype, memes, or trends
-- `Bridged`: Tokens originating from other chains and made usable via bridging.
+- `Bridged`: Tokens that originate from another chain and are bridged for use

 b) Labels
 - `Verified`: Tokens with verified logo-to-address mapping, ensuring accurate identification.